 Legitimate firms explain your options without pressure.

-Can I report a scam call?
+Can I report a zero tax program scam call?